 The anatomy of a satisfying relationship

 Other authors suggest that attachment security is not the only, or even most important, factor at play in adult relationships.
-For example, Leslie Greenberg states that in addition to providing attachment security, a relationship supports our preferred identity (e.g. as a kind or caring person) and makes us feel liked or appreciated, which enhances our self-esteem.
-John Gottman talks about how a relationship helps create shared meaning (e.g. the relationship as a place to raise a family).
+For example, Leslie Greenberg states that in addition to providing attachment security, a relationship supports our preferred identity (for example, as a kind or caring person) and makes us feel liked or appreciated, which enhances our self-esteem.
+John Gottman talks about how a relationship helps create shared meaning.
 It is also a way for each partner to help the other achieve important life goals thanks to the support each provides for the other.
-To the extent that a relationship provides an optimal level of closeness and security for each partner, supports each partner’s identity, becomes a place in which we feel liked and appreciated, provides support for each partner to achieve important goals, and helps give meaning to life’s most important tasks, the stage is set for a trusting and committed intimate companionship.
+For a trusting and committed intimate companionship a relationship should ideally:

 Maintaining satisfaction and harmony